 The Company's investment objective is to seek a high level of total return with an emphasis on current distributions paid to its shareholders.
-Under normal circumstances, and once fully invested in accordance with its investment objective, the Company will have at least 80 percent of its total assets (including any assets obtained through leverage) in equity securities of pipeline and other energy infrastructure companies.
-Energy infrastructure companies own and operate a network of asset systems that transport, store, distribute, gather and/or process, explore, develop, manage or produce crude oil, refined petroleum products (including biodiesel and ethanol), natural gas or natural gas liquids ("NGLs") or that provide electric power generation (including renewable energy), transmission and/or distribution.
+Under normal circumstances, and once fully invested in accordance with its investment objective, the Company will have at least 80 percent of its total assets (including any assets obtained through leverage) in equity securities of North American energy companies, including at least 70 percent of its total assets in equity securities of upstream energy companies.
+The Company considers a company to be a North American energy company if (i) it is organized under the laws of, or maintains its principal place of business in, North America and (ii) at least 50 percent of its assets, cash flow or revenue is associated with the exploration, development, drilling, completion or production of crude oil, condensate, natural gas and natural gas liquids ("NGLs"), or that provide associated transportation, processing, equipment, storage, and servicing.
+The Company considers a company to be an upstream energy company if (i) at least 50 percent of its assets, cash flow or revenue is associated with the exploration, development, drilling, completion or production of crude oil, condensate, natural gas and NGLs or (ii) its business is related to energy or refining as defined by the Standard Industrial Classification ("SIC") system.
 The Company may invest up to 30 percent of its total assets in restricted securities, primarily through direct investments in securities of listed companies.
 The Company may also invest up to 25 percent of its total assets in securities of MLPs.
 The Company will not invest in privately-held companies.